From Covers to Classics: Stevie Wonder’s Journey Through Motown

 In 1969, the hits kept coming with Yester-Me, Yester-You, Yesterday and My Cherie Amour.
 The album also included covers of At Last and Light My Fire.

-By 1970, Stevie had released two live albums—essentially a greatest hits collection of everything mentioned so far, along with Fred Neil’s Everybody’s Talkin’ and Simon & Garfunkel’s Bridge Over Troubled Water.
+By 1970, Stevie had released two live albums—essentially a greatest hits collection of everything mentioned so far—along with covers of Everybody’s Talkin’ (Fred Neil) and Bridge Over Troubled Water (Simon & Garfunkel).

-As the final track, we also get one of his biggest hits, Signed, Sealed, Delivered, which became the title of his next album.
+As the final track, we also get one of his biggest hits, Signed, Sealed, Delivered (I’m Yours), which became the title of his next album.
 This record also features his incredible Beatles cover of We Can Work It Out.

 I can’t emphasise this enough—almost a decade in, and after 15 albums, Stevie was still mainly releasing covers.
 There’s a lesson in perseverance here for all of us…